weisiong24/tp/docs/team/yeapcl.md

         Furthermore, the help instructions are written as dummy-proof and as meticulous as far as possible to ensure swift understanding for fast-typist.

 ### Contributions to the User Guide
-- Updated all expected outputs for all commands
+- Added documentations for all expected outputs for all commands
 - Provided comprehensive documentations for Main Menu, `help`, and `edit` commands

 ### Contributions to the Developer Guide